 - IMS interactions with 5GC (see clause 5.16).

-- Support PDU Set Handling as defined in clause 5.37.5.
+- Support PDU Set Handling as defined in clause 5.37.5;

+- Provide traffic characteristics via the TSC Assistance Container in clause 5.27.2 and 5.37.8.

 Based on operator deployment, Application Functions considered to be trusted by the operator can be allowed to interact directly with relevant Network Functions.